Dove6/Re-SP/README.md

     fixed by resetting it just after the map translation,
   * feature: readded spoken description for the conduct pass and pearls buttons
 * **PALISADA13** *\[Dane/Intro/MainMenu/13Palisada/PALISADA13.cnv]*
-  * porting: replaced all the CONDITION objects with @IF conditional statements,
+  * porting: replaced some CONDITION objects with @IF conditional statements,
   * porting: replaced all ONCOLLISION callbacks with a self-made AABB collision checker,
   * porting: replaced all the EXPRESSION objects with bracket-enclosed in-line expressions,
   * bug: the coconut buttons could become enabled even after the finishing sequence (whether on win or on lose) has been started;